-Join us in a Service – Learning Project to the rural communities surrounding Hoedspruit, South Africa and earn up to 15 credits.
-See the work of a successful-anti-poaching unit and “a day in the life of a game warden.”
-Get up close and personal with the “Big 5” in the Thornybush Reserve.
+Join us in a Service – Learning Project to the rural communities around South Africa and earn up to 9 credits.

 Included in Course Fees: all lodging, some meals, in-country travel, tips, entrance fees, etc.

 - Tuition: $333 / credit.
 (Students who want to participate in the trip without credit can audit for $333 plus the course fee.)